 Post Salvation Life to the Present

 About a year after being saved I reconnected with a professor friend of mine, Dr. Greg Harris, who at the time of this writing is the Chair of Bible of Exposition at The Master’s Seminary.
 Together, we transformed his website at glorybooks.org into a writing ministry for pastors.
-Through that process I met some wonderful shepherds who were markedly influential in my discipleship as a new Christian.
-I am so thankful to this day that those men were there to work with and guide me.
+Through that process, I met some fantastic shepherds who were markedly influential in my discipleship as a new Christian.
+I am so thankful that those men were there to work with and guide me.

-Thank you Jesus for not leaving me blinded in my sin.
-Thank you Father for tearing me apart so that I could be remade.
+Thank you, Jesus, for not leaving me blind in my sin.
+Thank you, Father, for tearing me apart so that I could be remade.
 You have given me a gift.
-You have made me one of the “such were some of you” from 1 Corinthians 6.11 and you have shown me that you came to justify the ungodly (Romans 4.5).
+You have made me one of the “such were some of you” from 1 Corinthians 6.11, and you have shown me that you came to justify the ungodly (Romans 4.5).
 Please use this testimony to break down the barriers and deceptions of other believing unbelievers.
-My hope is that my testimony will spark self-examination in anyone who is living a deceived life before it is too late for them.
-Thank you Lord.
+I hope that my testimony will spark self-examination in anyone who is living a deceived life before it is too late for them.
+Thank you, Lord.

 I Left Out Huge Gaps